Beer-Lambert Law as Stated in Training Aid is Wrong

 answered by an engineer who is responsible for setting up the

 instrument and who has a better understanding of the physics

 involved in that than I do.

-Reference: See in "Ultraviolet-Visible (UV-Vis) Spectroscopy – Limitations and Deviations of Beer-Lambert Law" the paragraphs following "Instrumental Deviations and Limitations to Beer-Lambert Law".
-Note the following diagram.
-With IR instruments the peaks and valleys are very narrow; so if the filter is wide then we have the Band B problem illustrated below for at least part of the bandwidth.
+With IR instruments the peaks and valleys are very narrow; so if the filter is wide then we have the band B problem illustrated below, for at least part of the bandwidth.
 Ultimately that means that linearity cannot be assumed.
-As Mr. Kupferschmidt would say "IR is notoriously non-linear."
+As Mr. Kupferschmidt (a respected chemist and toxicology expert) would say "IR is notoriously non-linear."

 Please also see the following blog entry on this topic: